bangrui001/Dynamic-Black-Litterman-Portfolio-Construction/README.md

 | **International** | EFA, EEM | Developed (Ex-US) and Emerging Markets exposure. |
 | **Fixed Income** | TLT | Long-term U.S. Treasury bonds for duration and hedging. |
 | **Alternatives** | VNQ, XLE, XLK, XLV | Real Estate (REITs) and specific Sector SPDRs. |

 ---

+### 📊 Correlation Structure of the Asset Universe

+To better understand the dependence structure of the portfolio universe, we compute return correlations for ETFs, individual stocks, and the combined asset universe, and visualize the cross-sectional relationships using correlation heatmaps.
+These assets define the investment universe for portfolio construction.

+To mitigate look-ahead bias, the correlation analysis is conducted using historical data from **2005–2019**, while the portfolio models are evaluated over **2020–2025** using a rolling training framework.

+The correlation results reveal several important characteristics of the universe:

+- **Strong equity clustering:** Most equity ETFs and large-cap stocks exhibit high positive correlations, indicating substantial overlap in market exposure.
+- **Sector concentration:** Technology-related assets such as QQQ, XLK, AAPL, MSFT, and NVDA form a particularly tight cluster, suggesting strong common factor exposure.
+- **Limited diversification within equities:** Although the universe spans multiple sectors and regions, many assets remain highly correlated, reducing the true diversification benefit of naive allocation.
+- **TLT as a diversifier:** Long-duration U.S. Treasuries show low or negative correlation with most equity assets, making them one of the few meaningful hedging instruments in the universe.
+- **Implication for portfolio optimization:** The high-correlation structure makes the sample covariance matrix more likely to be ill-conditioned, which can destabilize classical Mean-Variance Optimization (MVO) and amplify estimation error.

+This correlation analysis motivates the central research problem of the project: constructing stable and robust portfolios in a highly correlated asset universe, where noisy expected returns and unstable covariance estimation can lead to extreme and unreliable portfolio weights.

+---